bhall2001/revigniter-restserver/README.md

 ## Dependencies

-The RestController library requires the Livecode 8 JSON Livecode Builder Library to be installed.
+The RestController Library requires the Livecode 8 JSON Livecode Builder Library to be installed.

 ## Handling Requests